- Your Password Health: Focused on what matters most

 Excluding accounts from your Password Health score

-If you would like to exclude an account from being a part of your Password Health score, you can click on the small "×" on the far-right when you roll over an account.
+If you would like to exclude an account from being a part of your Password Health score, you can click on the small X on the far-right when you roll over an account.

-This will remove this account from the calculation of your Password Health score and add the account to the Excluded tab.
-If you later want to undo an exclusion, simply click on "Include" on the far-right when you rollover the account on the Excluded tab.
+Doing so will remove this account from the calculation of your Password Health score and add the account to the Excluded tab.
+If you later want to undo an exclusion, simply click on Include on the far-right when you rollover the account on the Excluded tab.

 Reasons to exclude accounts might be because someone has shared a password with you that you cannot change yourself, the website does not allow for a more secure password, or you are obliged to use the same password on more than one account, such as with Amazon.com and Amazon.co.uk.

 Are you protecting your most important websites?

 The switch on the far right, "Only show critical accounts", will filter the accounts in each tab.
 Because they often handle your most important data, Dashlane Business defines five kinds of websites as critical: Business, Finance, Shopping, Health, and Social Media.

 We recommend you change the passwords for all of your accounts under the Compromised, Reused, and Weak tabs, especially those classified as critical.